Overview of the VEA

 Other services and payments

-If we accept your claim we will check if you can get a disability pension.
-You may apply for a higher rate if you already receive a disability pension and your service made your injury or condition worse.
+If we accept your claim we will check if you can get a Disability Compensation Payment.
+You may apply for a higher rate if you already receive a Disability Compensation Payment and your service made your injury or condition worse.

 You may also be eligible for: